Rakib013/FB-CLONE-WITH-REACT.JS-AND-DJANGO/facebook/README.md

 ## File Structure

-In the project directory you will get sevarel folder and file.The main file and folder is like this->
+In the project directory you will get sevarel folder and file.The main file and folder is like this

       # Public
           .React library Management folder

       # Server -> This is the main Django Backend directory

           .API -> This is the Django backend application